Hogwai/keepandroidopen.github.io/index.md

 —— _It is only through developer acquiescence that their takeover plan can possibly succeed._ ——

 Discourage fellow app developers and organizations from signing up to the program.
 Use community forums, social media, and blog posts to spread the message.
+Include the [FreeDroidWarn library](https://github.com/woheller69/FreeDroidWarn) in your code to inform your app users.

 ### Everyone: Make your voice heard